 191-195 Oxford Street Darlinghurst NSW 2010

-Alterations and additions, demolition, and construction of a mixed use development with basement, including basement hospitality tenancy, ground floor cafe and restaurant, art gallery, hotel accommodation, and a rooftop bar.
+APPEAL TO THE LAND & ENVIRONMENT COURT - RE-NOTIFICATION OF AMENDED PLANS: Alterations and additions, demolition, and constriction of a mixed use development with basement, including a basement tenancy, ground floor restaurant, art gallery, hotel accommodation, and level 5 bar; new signage strategy, including a digital billboard; and replacement of existing awnings.

 Why are there no windows on that massive west-facing wall?